 Most quality managers are experienced and have little trouble planning an audit schedule.
 The next step is to conduct the audit.
 The problem is that there is very little objective oversight of the auditing process.
 The ISO 13485 standard for medical devices requires that “Auditors shall not audit their own work.”
-Therefore, most companies will opt for one of two solutions for auditing the internal audit process: 1) hire a consultant, or 2) ask the Director of Regulatory Affairs to audit the internal auditing process.
+Therefore, most companies will opt for one of two solutions for auditing the internal audit process: 1) hire a consultant or 2) ask the Director of Regulatory Affairs to audit the internal auditing process.

 Both of the above strategies for auditing the internal audit process meet the requirements of ISO 13485, but neither approach helps to improve an internal auditor’s performance.
-I have interviewed hundreds of audit program managers over the years, and the most common feedback audit program managers give is “change the wording of this finding” or “you forgot to close this previous finding.”
-This type of feedback is related to the report writing phase of the audit process.
+I have interviewed hundreds of audit program managers over the years, and the most common feedback audit program managers give is “Change the wording of this finding” or “You forgot to close this previous finding.”
+This type of feedback is related to the report-writing phase of the audit process.
 I rarely hear program managers explain how they help auditors improve at the other parts of the process.

 About the Author

 Robert Packard is a regulatory consultant with 25+ years of experience in the medical device, pharmaceutical, and biotechnology industries.
 He is a graduate of UConn in Chemical Engineering.
 Robert was a senior manager at several medical device companies—including the President/CEO of a laparoscopic imaging company.
-His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certification.
-From 2009-2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
+His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certifications.
+2009-2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
 Robert’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications, and 510(k) submissions.
 The most favorite part of his job is training others.
-He can be reached via phone 802.258.1881 or email.
-You can also follow him on Google+, LinkedIn or Twitter.
+He can be reached via phone at 802.258.1881 or by email.
+You can also follow him on LinkedIn, Twitter, and YouTube.